The 10 Metacognitive Strategies That Will Empower All Primary And Secondary Students

 Metacognitive strategies empower learners to think about their own thinking and learning more explicitly, usually by setting goals and monitoring and evaluating their progress towards their goals.

-Metacognition in the classroom can be divided into three phases, and different strategies can be utilised at different phases:
+It is possible to divide metacognition in the classroom into three phases.
+Different strategies can be used at different phases:

 • Planning;